tonesfrantz/tic-tac-toe-knee/README.md

 4. Look at Bonus material

--   Add player name and functional button.
+-   Add player name and functional OK button. (complete)
+-   Reset game after 9 clicks even if no winner. (complete)
+-   Display Winner on top right of Screen. (complete)
+-   Once a winner has been assigned.
+Alert to reset the game.
 -
--   Create multiple game score board
+-   Create multiple game score board - Keep track of wins... - Display a score of 1 per win and 0 for loss...
+Keep total tally.
--   Allow option to input time limit.
+-   Allow option to input time limit & or No. of Rounds.
 -   Add web audio and API sounds
 -   Add messaging board to display for all users.